redhat-actions/openshift-actions-runner-installer/README.md

 You do **not** need cluster administrator privileges to deploy the runners and run workloads.
 However, some images or tools may require special permissions.

 ## Inputs
-The only required input is the `github_pat`, which is a ([Personal Access Token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token)), with the appropriate permisions.
+The only required input is the `github_pat`, which is a [Personal Access Token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token), with the appropriate permisions.

 The token must have the `repo` permission scope.
 For organization runners, the token must also have the `admin:org` scope.
 Refer to the Runner [README](https://github.com/redhat-actions/openshift-actions-runner#pat-guidelines).